 How to Prove Intentional Misrepresentation, Actual Fraud, and Deceit in California

 What many people believe is a “fraud” may or may not fit within the legal definition of fraud in California.
-Understanding exactly what constitutes a “fraud” in consultation with a business fraud lawyer or real estate fraud attorney will allow you to determine your remedies under California law.
+Understanding exactly what constitutes a “fraud” in consultation with a business fraud lawyer will allow you to determine your remedies under California law.

 Pleading Actual Fraud in California

 Since anyone can allege that they were the victim of a “fraud,” California law places a heightened pleading standard on fraud claims.
 “In California, fraud must be pled specifically; general and conclusory allegations do not suffice.”
 Lazar v.
 Superior Court (1996) 12 Cal.4th 631, 645.
 This means that it is “[a] plaintiff’s burden in asserting a fraud claim…[to] ‘allege the names of the persons who made the allegedly fraudulent representations, their authority to speak, to whom they spoke, what they said or wrote, and when it was said or written.’”
 This heightened standard means that some claims never make it past the pleading stage.
 By contrast, a fraud claim can also be defended by an affirmative defense to fraud.

 What most people think of as a “fraud” is known in the law as an intentional misrepresentation or deceit.

 An intentional misrepresentation occurs when “a party to the contract, or with his connivance, with intent to deceive another party thereto, or to induce him to enter into the contract” makes “[t]he suggestion, as a fact, of that which is not true, by one who does not believe it to be true.”
 Civil Code § 1572(1); see Civil Code § 1710(1).

 Note that intentional misrepresentation differs from negligent misrepresentation.

 Elements of Intentional Misrepresentation under California Law

 - That the defendant represented to plaintiff that a fact was true;